 - monitor the water treatment process and make adjustments

-- collect, analyse and interpret water/waste water samples
+- collect, analyse and interpret water or wastewater samples

-- maintain, operate, repair and replace equipment as necessary
+- maintain, operate, repair and replace water or wastewater treatment equipment as necessary

 - maintain treatment plant grounds and buildings

 - check treatment chemical supplies and order new supplies as required